SpectralPixel/SpectralPixel/README.md

 ### You disappeared???
 - I'm probably working on school =w=
 - I mostly do this in *my free time*, it's just a hobby.
 This is lower priority than other important things.
-- If you really, *really* need to reach me, mail me at `encrypteddvjjrxv@gmail.com` or `encrypteddvjjrxv` on Discord.

 ### Watcha up to?